bernardodsanderson/bernardodsanderson/resume.md

 *   Architected and developed scalable, full-stack features using **Ruby on Rails**, with a strong focus on high-performance **backend APIs** and data integrity to support a rapidly growing user base.
 *   Implemented **Test-Driven Development (TDD)** using **RSpec**, ensuring robust code quality and reducing production bugs.
 Championed a culture of testing within the squad.
-*   Pioneered the company's first centralized UI component library in close collaboration with the design team, using **React** and Storybook to standardize the design system and significantly increase developer velocity.
+*   Pioneered the company's first centralized UI component library in close collaboration with the design team, using **ViewComponents** and Storybook to standardize the design system and significantly increase developer velocity.
 *   Actively champion and co-lead a cross-functional AI leadership group, evaluating and integrating tools like GitHub Copilot to modernize development practices and enhance developer efficiency across the engineering organization.
-*   Optimized application performance by profiling and refactoring critical **PostgreSQL** queries and Ruby code, resulting in a 32% reduction in page load times.
 *   Collaborated with product and engineering teams to translate business requirements into technical roadmaps, defining project scopes and managing timelines to consistently deliver on quarterly goals.

 ### **FBS Data Systems** — Web Developer Manager / Web Developer
 *2019 - 2022 / 2017 - 2018*

-*   Led the migration of core features from a legacy monolith to a modern **Ruby on Rails microservices** architecture, significantly improving system **scalability**, maintainability, and deployment frequency.
+*   Led the migration of core features from a legacy monolith to a modern **Ruby on Rails** architecture, significantly improving system **scalability**, maintainability, and deployment frequency.
 *   Mentored and managed a team of developers, conducting thorough code reviews to uphold high standards for performance and security, and fostering their professional growth in **Agile** environments.
 *   Drove a "performance-first" culture, implementing rigorous code review processes that prioritized **API** response times and database efficiency, directly enhancing the end-user experience.
+*   Optimized application performance by profiling and refactoring critical **PostgreSQL** queries and Ruby code, resulting in a 32% reduction in page load times.

 ### **Forum Communications** — Software Engineering Manager / Lead Front-End Developer
 *2018 - 2019 / 2015 - 2017*